cliphy/cliphy.github.io/index.markdown

 to improve seasonal, decadal, and longer-term climate predictions and story lines.

 We develop alternative futures under different assumptions<sup>1)</sup>.
 But, we accept the following:
-The key here is a simple matter: in such a complex issue we cannot have certainty, and we don’t claim it (S. Weart, AIP, 2006).
+"The key here is a simple matter: in such a complex issue we cannot have certainty, and we don’t claim it" (S. Weart, AIP, 2006).